Luke2642/notes/README.md

 - Nvidia Drivers 575.64.05
 - Cuda Toolkit 12.8
-- torch, torchvision, xformers, triton
+- pytorch 2.8.0, torchvision, xformers (which is stuck on pytorch 2.8.0 for now), triton
 - ComfyUI with sageattention 2+, flash attention

 Fedora 42 comes with Python 3.13 but it seems to work just fine with everything.